marcoXbresciani/TKCompanionApp/docs/CONTRIBUTING.md

 SPDX-License-Identifier: FSFAP
 -->
 # CONTRIBUTING
+A short and small helper for Toyota Kata practitioners.

+Goal of this app is to be a practical vademecum/handbook for those interested in applying scientific thinking through Toyota Kata.

 Thanks for being here!
 If you want to contribute to the project, take a look at this file.
 Any question, feel free to ask!